emberjs/rfcs/0000-computed-properties-change-gate.md

 This feels wrong.
 I been told that this idea is in the pipeline, but I wanted to officialize it with this RFC.

+### Cavears

+For avoid propagating changes when a CP is recomputed, we need to compare the old value with the new value.

+This is cool for simple types, but not easy for arrays p.e.

+This is totally fine, I would consider an array the same if the object is the same and its length too, but probably many people will be confused why [1,2,3] is not equal to [1,2,3], even if its an expected result in javascript.

+If we are dealing with very big arrays and we still want to get the bennefit of being to compare arrays by its content, it could be a good usecase for immutable data structures.

 ### Current workarounds

 Is a well known issue.